Restructuring Roles and Salaries

 However, there are some slight differences that exist in the responsibilities and deal team structure in restructuring (along with generally higher levels of compensation relative to M&A).

 The Restructuring Roles and Titles

-Just like in any other area of investment banking, you have four roles: managing directors, vice presidents, associates, and analysts.
+Just like in any other area of investment banking, you have four primary roles that can occasionally have different titles at the highest levels: managing directors, vice presidents, associates, and analysts.

 Generally speaking, analysts in restructuring get more responsibility earlier due to the much leaner deal teams that are run in restructuring.
 It's not uncommon for a pitch to have a singular analyst on it and for live deals - that could involve restructuring hundreds of millions or billions in debt - to have one or two analysts working on it.